shreshtab/iceberg-lakehouse-hol/5_Time_Travel/README.md

 ### Using Time Travel in CDP

-This module demonstrates how to use the Time Travel feature with both SQL (using Impala) and Spark SQL within Cloudera Data Engineering (CDE).
+This module demonstrates how to use the Time Travel feature with both SQL (using Hive) and Spark SQL within Cloudera Data Engineering (CDE).

-- **SQL Example**: Use the Impala interface in CDW to run Time Travel queries based on snapshot timestamps or snapshot IDs.
+- **SQL Example**: Use the Hive interface in CDW to run Time Travel queries based on snapshot timestamps or snapshot IDs.
 - **Spark SQL Example**: Use Spark in CDE to query historical data from a snapshot ID or timestamp.

 Both examples highlight how to retrieve data as it existed at a specific moment, making it useful for scenarios like auditing or compliance where access to historical data states is required.